damianszczepanik/silencio/README.md

 - minimisation (eg anonymous)
 - transformation

-It is built from [processors](src/main/java/pl/szczepanik/silencio/api/Processor.java) that know how transform given file format (JSON, Properties, etc.) and [converters](src/main/java/pl/szczepanik/silencio/api/Converter.java) that are responsible for transforming existing values into new one.
+It is built from [processors](src/main/java/pl/szczepanik/silencio/api/Processor.java) that manage transformations of the files (JSON, Properties, etc.) [decisions](src/main/java/pl/szczepanik/silencio/api/Decision.java) which decide which elements should be converted and [converters](src/main/java/pl/szczepanik/silencio/api/Converter.java) that changes old value into new one.

-## Example
+## Examples

+#### Make it fast, write it simple

-As presented in [tests](src/test/java/pl/szczepanik/silencio/integration/JSONProcessorTestInt.java#L36-L39) there is quite easy to convert the file:
+As presented in [tests](src/test/java/pl/szczepanik/silencio/integration/JSONProcessorTestInt.java#L36-L39) this is quite easy to convert the file:

 ```java
    Reader input = new FileReader("myStructure.json");